 When you reduce your carbs, you lower blood sugar which lowers insulin levels.
 This encourages your body to use stored fat for energy since there is less available glucose.
 Which means less fat storage and more burning of existing fat.

 Low carb diet side effects

 Some people don’t have any side effects from a low carb diet – aside from the welcome loss of weight.
 Others may experience fatigue, lightheadedness, low blood sugar, mood swings, constipation and more.
-Many of these side effects are short term and known as the keto flu, but others can stick around and require you to make modifications to your diet to prevent them.
+Many of these side effects are short term and known as the keto flu, but others can sc tick around and require you to make modifications to your diet to prevent them.

-Some people simply can’t follow a low carb diet because carb restriction can lead to adrenal fatigue or other issues that make it difficult to maintain the lifestyle.
+Some people can’t follow a low carb diet because carb restriction can lead to adrenal fatigue or other issues that make it difficult to maintain the lifestyle.

 Which form of low carb diet to choose

 Before you understand how to start a low carb diet, you need to decide how low carb you want to be.
 Do you want to simply reduce your carbs, track your carbs to stay below a conservative number or go fully keto?
 Once you make that decision, you have a couple of different options when it comes to starting a low carb diet.

 Reduce overall carb intake